Washington (state): Media

 As of 2022, Washington has 20 daily newspapers and 96 weekly newspapers that serve local and hyperlocal markets.
 The most-circulated newspaper in the state is The Seattle Times, which is also among the most-circulated newspapers in the United States.
 Other major daily newspapers include The Spokesman-Review in Spokane, The News Tribune in Tacoma, The Columbian in Vancouver, The Daily Herald in Everett, the Tri-City Herald in Kennewick, and the Kitsap Sun in Bremerton.

 Several national and regional chains own and operate a number of local weekly newspapers, including the Adams Publishing Group, Sound Publishing, The Seattle Times Company, and the McClatchy Company.
 Free weekly newspapers include The Stranger, Seattle Weekly, and the Inlander.
 The Seattle area also has a number of publications in English and other languages for ethnic communities, including the Seattle Chinese Post, International Examiner, and Northwest Asian Weekly.
 Since 2004, Washington has lost 37 local newspapers and seen the consolidation of smaller papers, including neighborhood and suburban papers in the Seattle metropolitan area.
 Several newspapers have also switched to online-only publication, including Seattle's morning daily Post-Intelligencer in 2009.

 The state is divided into four Designated Market Areas by Nielsen Media Research: Seattle–Tacoma, which also extends east to Wenatchee; Portland, which includes most of Southwestern Washington; Spokane, which also includes northern Idaho; and Yakima–Pasco–Richland–Kennewick.
 The Seattle–Tacoma market is the largest in the Pacific Northwest and has been the 13th largest in the United States since 2009.

-As of 2009, Washington had 39 full-power television stations and an additional 11 from Portland, Oregon; most are affiliated with a national or regional broadcasting network.
+In 2009, Washington had 39 full-power television stations and an additional 11 from Portland, Oregon.
+Most are affiliated with a national or regional broadcasting network.
 The state is home to 383 stations licensed with the Federal Communications Commission (FCC).
-These radio stations broadcast to local markets as well as online, where Seattle-based music station KEXP-FM has found a worldwide following.
+These radio stations broadcast to local markets and online, where Seattle-based music station KEXP-FM has found a worldwide following.

 Health care

 Insurance

 The top two health insurers as of 2017 were Premera Blue Cross, with 24 percent market share, followed by Kaiser Permanente at 21 percent.
 For the individual market, Molina Healthcare had the top share at 23%.

 The state adopted the Washington Healthplanfinder system in 2014 after the passage of the federal Patient Protection and Affordable Care Act (also known as "ObamaCare").
 The system is used by approximately 90 percent of Washington residents who purchase or acquire their health insurance directly rather than through an employer.
 The state's Medicaid program, named Washington Apple Health, provides healthcare coverage to people with disabilities or low incomes.

 The state of Washington reformed its health care system in 1993 through the Washington Health Services Act.
 The legislation required individuals to obtain health insurance or face penalties, and required employers to provide insurance to employees.
-In addition, health insurance companies were required to sell policies to all individuals, regardless of pre-existing conditions, and cover basic benefits.
+Health insurance companies were required to sell policies to all individuals, regardless of pre-existing conditions, and cover basic benefits.
 The act was mostly repealed in 1995 before it could go into full effect.